RafaMunoz/bot-openethereumpool/README.md

 This Bot is mounted on Docker, so implementing it is very easy.
 You just need to have a database [MongoDB 4.2.6-bionic](https://hub.docker.com/_/mongo) and this container.

+It is important that the database with your username and password are previously created before launching the bot.

 ## Environment variables
 A continuación puedes ver las Environment variables necesarias para el funcionamiento de este contenedor.